MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/app-studio-overview.md

 ## App Studio to Developer Portal

-As the App Studio will be deprecated, you can use Developer Portal.
+App Studio will be deprecated, you can use Developer Portal.
 The following table provides the detailed information of the features supported in the Developer Portal:

 | Features | App Studio | Developer Portal |
 | --- | --- | --- |